 Note: Replace ‘folderpath’ with the actual path where the file is stored.
 For example, cd C:\Users\techviral\desktop

 5. After navigating to the folder, you need to execute the delete command.
-Simply, execute the command given below.
+Execute the command given below.

 del /f /s <filename>

 Note: Replace the <filename> with the file’s actual name.
-Also, put the extension of the file type.
+Also, include the file extension.
 For example, del /f /s notepad.txt

 6. Now, on the Command prompt, type Y and press the Enter button.